 The sad truth is that it was perfectly rational for the above-mentioned polytechnic graduate to “aspire” towards a University Degree.

 For an employee-track career (unlike in entrepreneurship), university graduates have consistently advanced faster and higher than polytechnic graduates, and their salaries have grown more quickly.
-So these point towards getting “that University Degree”, because every Employer looks out for it, and reward those who possess them.
+So these point toward getting “that University Degree”, because every Employer looks out for it, and rewards those who possess them.

 The media sometimes profiles non-graduates that have done well in their careers, e.g. the recent story of non-graduate school principals.
 Sadly, these stories only serve as the exceptions that prove the rule.